-H. Trusts, estates, regulated investment companies, real estate investment trusts and cooperative organizations

-Section 45R(e)(5)(B) provides that rules similar to the rules of section 52(c), (d) and (e) will apply.
-Because section 45R(f) explicitly provides that a tax-exempt eligible small employer may be eligible for the credit, these proposed regulations do not adopt a rule similar to section 52(c).
-However, these proposed regulations provide that rules similar to the rules of section 52(d) and (e) and the regulations thereunder apply in calculating and apportioning the credit with respect to trusts, estates, regulated investment companies, real estate investment trusts, and cooperative organizations.
+With respect to trusts, estates, regulated investment companies, real estate investment trusts, and cooperative organizations, section 45R(e)(5)(B) provides that rules similar to the rules of section 52(c), (d), and (e) will apply.
+Because section 45R(f) explicitly provides that a tax-exempt eligible small employer may be eligible for the credit, these regulations do not adopt a rule similar to section 52(c) but do provide that rules similar to the rules of section 52(d) and (e) and the regulations thereunder apply in calculating and apportioning the credit with respect to these entities.